Silent Thyroiditis

 What is the definition of Silent Thyroiditis?

-Silent thyroiditis is an immune reaction of the thyroid gland.
+Silent thyroiditis is due to an immune reaction against the thyroid gland.
 The disorder can cause hyperthyroidism, followed by hypothyroidism.

 The thyroid gland is located in the neck, just above where your collarbones meet in the middle.